dseguy/clearPHP/rules/no-noscream.md

 <!-- Good Practices -->
 # No @

-The `@` suppresses all error display locally.
+The `@` suppresses all local error displays.
 This practise has several drawbacks.

 It may hide some legitimate errors : for example, when `fopen()` used to emit too many errors, the `@` would also hide errors such as missing file or unreadable file.

-The operator will slow the code a lot.
+Secondly, this operator will slow the code a lot.
 Compare the two codes below : the second one is much faster than the first.

 ```php
 <?php